PuZZleDucK/Resume/Resume.md

 ## Objective:
 <p class="small">
-I am currently working as a compliance tester and would like to steer my carer further along the path towards developer.
-I have a broad skill set in the field of software development but have tended to gravitate toward Java which I would have to single out as my specialization, if I absolutely had too, but I'd resist to the last.
-This is because I also have a passion for many other fields of software including GNU/Linux, Libre/Open Source software & hardware, Software Licensing, Development/Testing methods and languages.
+I am currently working as a compliance tester and have been experimenting in code and automation to steer my carer further along the path to developer.
+I have a broad skill set in the field of software development and have experience in many languages from my old favorite Java to more modern languages like Haskell and Ruby.
+I also have a passion for many other fields of software including GNU/Linux, Libre/Open Source software & hardware, Software Licensing, Development/Testing methods and languages.
 I remain brief on details here as the many projects listed below will help clarify the relevant interests and passions.
 </p>

 I feel the position of <> would be a good fit for my abilities as <>.